-1.7.1.
+1.35.
 The NPPF requires Mineral Planning Authorities to maintain a landbank of at least 7 years for sand and gravel.
-If the 10 year average of sales (2005 to 2014), taken from Table 2, is applied to the reserve figures (Table 3), this gives the following results:
+If the 10 year average of sales (2006 to 2015), taken from Table 2, is applied to the reserve figures (Table 3), this gives the following results:

-Sand and gravel reserves at end of 2014: 15.2 mt / 1.57 mt (10 year average to 2014) = 9.68 years
+Sand and gravel reserves at end of 2015: 13.8 mt / 1.55 mt (10 year average to 2015) = 8.92 years

-- 1.7.2.
+- 1.36.
 As noted above, land won sand and gravel in Dorset comprises Poole Formation sand and River Terrace sand and gravel.
-The landbank for sand and gravel (both Poole Formation and River Terrace aggregates combined) at the end of 2014 was almost 10 years, in excess of the required 7 years. - 1.7.3.
+The landbank for sand and gravel (both Poole Formation and River Terrace aggregates combined) at the end of 2015 was almost 9 years, in excess of the required 7 years. - 1.37.
 At this time the Mineral Planning Authority is in compliance with Policy AS1 of the 2014 Minerals Strategy which states that "An adequate and steady supply of locally extracted sand and gravel will be provided by maintaining a landbank of permitted sand and gravel reserves equivalent to at least 7 years' worth of supply over the period to 2028, based on the current agreed local annual supply requirement for Bournemouth, Dorset and Poole".
 However, existing reserves are not enough to maintain sales during the life of the emerging Draft Mineral Sites Plan and additional sites will need to be developed during the plan period.

-This figure varies from the figures provided by the BGS (AM2014 Source of Primary Aggregates by Region - percent categories) as there was an error in recording information collected through the 2014 AM survey.
+&lt;sup>3 This figure varies from the figures provided by the BGS (AM2014 Source of Primary Aggregates by Region - percent categories) as there was an error in recording information collected through the 2014 AM survey.

-- 1.7.4.
-As noted, reserves of sand and gravel at the end of 2014 were 15.2 mt.
-If it is assumed that the Draft Mineral Sites Plan will be adopted by the end of 2017, it can be estimated that by that time, with no new permissions, reserves at the end of 2017 will be approximately 12.83 mt.
-The amount of aggregate required to be planned for through the Draft Mineral Sites Plan can be estimated as 15 years (2018 to 2033) at 1.57 mt per annum (2014 figure) = 23.55 mt.
-If the estimated 12.83 mt of reserves at start of 2018 are subtracted, this gives an estimated figure of 10.72 mt to be provided for through new sites. - 1.7.5.
-The Draft Mineral Sites Plan is expected to propose site allocations to provide around 11 mt.
+- 1.38.
+As noted, reserves of sand and gravel at the end of 2015 were 13.8 mt.
+If it is assumed that the Draft Mineral Sites Plan will be adopted by mid-2018, it can be estimated that by that time, reserves will be approximately 12 mt.
+The amount of aggregate required to be planned for through the Draft Mineral Sites Plan can be estimated as 15 years (2018 to 2033) at 1.55 mt per annum (2015 figure) = 23.25 mt.
+If the estimated 12 mt of reserves around the middle of 2018 are subtracted, this gives an estimated figure of 11.25 mt to be provided for through new sites. - 1.39.
+The Draft Mineral Sites Plan is expected to propose site allocations to provide around 11 to 12 mt.
 In addition, a sand and gravel Area of Search, identifying areas which are relatively unconstrained in landscape and biodiversity terms, will be proposed through the Draft Plan to demonstrate flexibility and additional options in meeting the demand for aggregates.
-These measures are expected to provide for adequate new sites for supply of aggregates. - 1.7.6.
-No new sand and gravel permissions were issued in 2014.
+These measures are expected to provide for adequate new sites to maintain the supply of aggregates. - 1.40.
+No new sand and gravel permissions were issued in 2015.

-1.8.
 Monitoring Separate Sand and Gravel Landbanks